CMHalili/Final-Lab-Task-2/README.md

 * Set a composite primary key using (username, shortname, version)
 * Add foreign key constraints referencing the student and assignment tables

+# Relationships:

+- Many-to-One with student: Each submission belongs to one student.

+- Many-to-One with assignment: Each submission is for one assignment.

+- This models a Many-to-Many relationship between students and assignments, with version tracking multiple submissions.

 # Screenshots
 # Query Statements:
 ## 1. Student Table: